Rockwool RW3 Slab

 Rockwool RW slabs work in two distinct ways to dampen sound, either by impeding the transmission of sound through an element of the structure or by absorption of sound at the surface.

-Is Rockwool Waterproof?
+Are Rockwool RW3 Slabs Waterproof?

 Although not entirely waterproof, Rockwool insulation is moisture-resistant and vapour permeable.